sslava/ai-sdk-agents/README.md

 [![NPM version](https://img.shields.io/npm/v/ai-sdk-agents.svg)](https://npmjs.org/package/ai-sdk-agents) [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/facebook/react/blob/main/LICENSE) [![Actions Status](https://github.com/sslava/ai-sdk-agents/workflows/release/badge.svg)](https://github.com/sslava/ai-sdk-agents/actions)

-A powerful and flexible library for building AI agents using the Vercel AI SDK.
-This project provides a simple yet powerful way to create and manage AI agents with customizable flows, tools, and contexts.
+AI SDK Agents is an extension of the standard [Vercel AI SDK](https://sdk.vercel.ai/docs) API.
+It enables you to build advanced generative applications using patterns and agent compositions that are not supported by the Vercel AI SDK out of the box.
+With this library, you can define your own agents, compose them together, and call agents as tools within other agents, unlocking complex reasoning and orchestration flows.

 ## Features

+- 🚀 Extends the Vercel AI SDK API to support new generative app patterns
-- 🤖 Simple agent creation and management
+- 🤖 Define and compose agents (agents can call each other as tools)
-- 🔄 Customizable agent flows
+- 🔄 Flexible flow and step management
 - 🛠️ Extensible tool system
-- 📝 Context management
+- 📝 Context and memory between steps
-- 🔄 Streaming support
+- 🔄 Streaming response support

 ## Installation